Stand Up for Women Human Rights Defenders!

 Talking Points for Staffer:

-- Give her/him proof that this policy works.
+- Tell the staffer you want your representative to co-sponsor the Block Burmese JADE Act of 2007- Give her/him proof that this policy works.
 It cuts off hundreds of millions of dollars to the regime and will specifically target the top generals' finances.

 - Mention that the military junta still deserves sanctions.
 On top of brutally crushing thousands of peaceful demonstrators, including monks, the military regime has destroyed more than 3,000 villages.
 It has forcibly displaced more than half a million people inside Burma as well as causing a million refugees to flee across the border to neighboring countries and has made no efforts to move toward democracy.